High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

-These results confirm the previous analyses made on the analytic test cases.
-First, the methods without PLS (GD, CR and HH) converge slightly better with a 5 point DoE, although this effect is less significant in this case because 5 or 10 points are both small quantities compared to 150 iterations and also because the search space is larger than before.
-Second, the methods with PLS (CR-PLS, HH-PLS\_3D and HH-PLS\_12D) greatly benefit from a bigger starting DoE because the more representative the initial data, the more relevant the computed principal components.
-In particular, for initial DoE of 5 points, the methods without PLS are both faster and more consistent than their equivalent with PLS whereas the opposite is observed with the DoE of 10 points.
+The results show that for an initial DoE of 5 points, the methods without PLS are both faster and more consistent than their equivalent with PLS whereas the opposite is observed with the DoE of 10 points.
 The 10 point DoE results also display that the HH model is costly and too complicated to be used efficiently with small DoE and that simpler methods like CR-PLS or GD are most effective at the start of the optimization process.
 Based on this observation, it seems that combining models is the overall best method to tackle whatever black-box optimization problem beforehand.
-These results also display that Bayesian optimization is more fitted to tackle such problems than evolutionary algorithms and that a small DoE could lead to have PLS methods stuck in irrelevant zones which, once again favors the alternative method of combining models for future works.
+These results also display that BO is more fitted to tackle such problems than evolutionary algorithms and that a small DoE could lead to have PLS methods stuck in irrelevant zones which, once again favors the alternative method of combining models for future works.

 In terms of aircraft design, the ideal configuration was determined with an estimated fuel consumption of 10,809 kilograms against 11,248 kilograms for the original reference configuration.
 This configuration corresponds to option 10, featuring fewer engines (8 in total), but incorporating 4 cores and electric generators.
 The most advantageous layout positions the turbo-generators at the rear.
 This choice is influenced by the increased lever arm between the wing and the horizontal tail, which results from the maximum sweep angle applied to the horizontal tail.
 However, it is worth noting that the combination of high sweep and high aspect ratio is not adequately considered from a structural standpoint, leading to unrealistically heavy weights for the horizontal stabilizer.
 Despite this limitation, the optimization process yields a suitable trade-off based on the models used in FAST-OAD.
 The optimum found in the previous study of~\cite{SciTech_cat} was 10,816 kilograms which show that our new algorithms are more efficient.
 Still the new aircraft configuration is really close to the previous one, the changes are on the wing taper ratio reduced from 0.235 to 0.22, the TOFL for sizing which is now at the lower bound of 1800 m and not at 1803 m and to finish with, the start of climb angle was slightly reduced from 0.104 rad to 0.1035 rad.